bikash-sys/space_mouse/README.md

 - Bug reports, PRs and improvements are welcome.
 - Please describe hardware used and any wiring changes when submitting sensor-related fixes.

-## License
-No license file is included in the repository.
-If you plan to use or distribute this project, add an appropriate LICENSE file (e.g., MIT, Apache-2.0) to clarify permissions.